agentic-profile/agentic-profile-a2a/README.md

     The above script creates a new agentic profile on the test.agenticprofile.ai server, and also stores a copy in your filesystem at ~/.agentic/iam/a2a-sdk-demo-user

-4. Examples using Agentic Profile authentication
+4. Examples using Universal authentication with the Agentic Profile

     Start the A2A client with the well-known Agentic Profile and authentication

     ```bash
-    pnpm cli -i a2a-service-demo-user -p did:web:localhost%3A4004#a2a-coder -u #connect
+    pnpm cli -i a2a-service-demo-user -p did:web:localhost%3A4004#coder -u #connect
     ```

-    (The subsequent examples don't specify the "-i a2a-service-demo-user" because it is provided as a default to the A2A CLI)
+    > The subsequent examples don't specify the "-i a2a-service-demo-user" because it is provided as a default to the A2A CLI)

     Start the A2A client with an Agentic Profile and authentication

     ```bash
-    pnpm cli -p did:web:localhost%3A4004:users:2:coder#a2a-coder -u #connect
+    pnpm cli -p did:web:localhost%3A4004:users:2:coder#chat -u #connect
     ```

-    Start the A2A client with the well-known agent and implicit authentication
+    Start the A2A client with the well-known Eliza agent and implicit authentication

     ```bash
     pnpm cli -p http://localhost:4004/ -u #connect
     ```

-    Start the A2A client with the well-known agentic profile and authentication
+    Start the A2A client with the well-known agentic profile, coder agent, and authentication

     ```bash
-    pnpm cli -p did:web:localhost%3A4004#a2a-coder -u #connect
+    pnpm cli -p did:web:localhost%3A4004#coder -u #connect
     ```

-    Start the A2A client with Eliza and authentication
+    Start the A2A client with the well-known agentic profile, Eliza, and authentication

     ```bash
-    pnpm cli -p did:web:localhost%3A4004#a2a-eliza -u #connect
+    pnpm cli -p did:web:localhost%3A4004#eliza -u #connect
     ```

 ## Testing with the live SDK example server